Fluffy-Owl/Footprinting-and-Reconnaissance/README.md

 You can also use other mirroring tools such as Cyotek WebCopy (https://www.cyotek.com), etc. to mirror a target website.

-**6. Gather Information About a Target Website using GRecon**
+**6. Gather Information About a Target Website using GRecon** GRecon is a Python tool that can be used to run Google search queries to perform reconnaissance on a target to find subdomains, sub-subdomains, login pages, directory listings, exposed documents, and WordPress entries.

+1. `sudo su`
+2. `cd GRecon`
+3. `python3 grecon.py`
+4. GRecon initializes, in the **Set Target (site.com):** field type `certifiedhacker.com` and press **Enter**.

+GRecon searches for available subdomains, sub-subdomains, login pages, directory listings, exposed documents, WordPress entries and pasting sites and displays the results.

+**7. Gather a Wordlist from the Target Website using CeWL**

+1. `sudo su`
+2. `cd`
+3. `cewl -d 2 -m 5 https://www.certifiedhacker.com` `-d` represents the depth to spider the website (here, 2) and `-m` represents minimum word length (here, 5).
+4. or `cewl -w wordlist.txt -d 2 -m 5 https://www.certifiedhacker.com` `-w` Write the output to the file (here, wordlist.txt)
+5. By default, the wordlist file gets saved in the root directory.
+Type `pluma wordlist.txt` and press Enter to view the extracted wordlist.
+6. Type `cewl --help` and press Enter in the parrot terminal to view the list of options that cewl provides.

+This wordlist can be used further to perform brute-force attacks against the previously obtained emails of the target organization’s employees.

+---
+# Perform Email Footprinting